 Q: Can a Health Educator have a National Insurance Provider (NPI) number?

-A. Yes, appropriately trained and credentialed health educators are eligible to submit an application to receive an NPI number.
+A. Yes, appropriately trained and credentialed health educators and patient health educators are eligible to submit an application to receive an NPI number.
 They may also apply for and receive professional liability insurance for health education services.

 Q: Can a Health Educator’s services be billed for and reimbursed?